Kurt Tank: Postwar

 The Instituto Aerotécnico later became Argentina's military aeroplane factory, the Fábrica Militar de Aviones.
-While there, Tank designed the IAe Pulqui II based on the Focke-Wulf Ta 183 design that had reached mock-up stage by the end of World War II; it was a state-of-the-art design for its day, but the project was cancelled after the fall of Peron in 1955.
-When President Juan Perón fell from power, the ex-Focke-Wulf team dispersed, with many, including Tank, moving to India.
+While there, Tank designed the IAe Pulqui II based on the Focke-Wulf Ta 183 design that had reached mock-up stage by the end of World War II; it was a state-of-the-art design for its day, but the project was cancelled after the fall of President Juan Perón in 1955.
+When Perón fell from power, the ex-Focke-Wulf team dispersed, with many, including Tank, moving to India.

 First he worked as Director of the Madras Institute of Technology, where one of his students was future President of India Abdul Kalam, who went on to design the indigenous Satellite Launch Vehicle (SLV) and lead the Integrated Guided Missile Development Programme.
 Tank later joined Hindustan Aeronautics, where he designed the Hindustan Marut fighter-bomber, the first military aircraft constructed in India.
 The first prototype flew in 1961, and the Marut was retired from active service in 1985.
 Tank left Hindustan Aeronautics in 1967 and by the 1970s, he had returned to live in West Berlin, basing himself in Germany for the rest of his life.
 He worked as a consultant for MBB.